Resident234/php.net/pages/www.php.net_pdo.connections.php.md

 ```

 PDO is just one of a kind because it saves you to depend on 3rd party abstraction layers.
 But it becomes annoying to see there is no implementation of a "disconnect" method even though there is a request for it for 2 years.
 Developers underestimate the requirement of such a method.
 First of all, doing $stmt = null  everywhere is annoying and what is most annoying is you cannot forcibly disconnect even when you set $pdo = null.
-It might get cleared on script&apos;s termination but this is not always possible because script termination may delayed due to slow client connection etc.
+It might get cleared on script's termination but this is not always possible because script termination may delayed due to slow client connection etc.

 Anyway here is how to disconnect forcibly using postgresql: